Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 Data proccessing
 ------------------------
 Following steps are meant to be run on the Smithsonian Institution HPC (Hydra) following the instructions [here](https://github.com/SmithsonianWorkshops/Targeted_Enrichment/blob/master/phyluce.md) with some tweaks myself.
-Original tutorial is in the Brant Faircloth's website: http://phyluce.readthedocs.org/en/latest/tutorial-one.html

 ### 1. Count raw reads
 * This script reads fastq files in gzip format and counts 1/4 of lines as a number of raw reads per file.
 Use gzcat or zcat based on the Linux distro (gzcat works fine in macOS).
 Summary of the reads will be written to the `tab-delimited` txt file.
 If you have paired-end data, (R2 files), numbers will be the same with the R1.